 Possible Side Effects of Leuprolide Acetate

 There are a number of things you can do to manage the side effects of leuprolide acetate.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team nurse about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 When starting an LHRH agonist, the body initially has a temporary increase in testosterone levels.
 This "flare" can lead to a temporary increase in the tumor size, causing symptoms related to the cancer to worsen.
 Your healthcare team can tell you what to look for in your particular case and the treatment necessary.
 The symptoms typically diminish 3 to 4 weeks after your first injection was given.